JMalaer1993/COMP-TIA-SYO-701-NOTES/CHAPTER-3.md

        * Destination - Permit or deny data going to specific IP addresses.
        * Port - Permit or deny data based on the port.
        * Implicit Deny - The last rule.
 Deny any traffic not explicitly allowed.
 DENY ANY ANY, DENY ANY, or DROP ALL.
-    + Stateful Firewall - AKA layer 4 (transport) firewall.
-Monitors data in the context of states within a session.
     + WAF - Web Application Firewall.
 Provides and added lay of protection for web applications.
 Designed specifically for web based attacks.
     + NGFW - Next Gen Firewall.
 AKA Layer 7 (application) firewall.
 They provide for deep packet inspection and look through every layer of the OSI model.
     + Fail States - Firewalls are designed to either fail open or fail closed.